 Under the Dodd-Frank Wall Street Reform and Consumer Protection Act and Section 14A of the Exchange Act, our stockholders are entitled to vote to approve, on an advisory basis, the compensation of our named executive officers as disclosed in this proxy statement in accordance with SEC rules.
-This vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers and the philosophy, policies and practices described in this proxy statement.
+Consistent with the preference expressed by our stockholders at the last advisory vote on the frequency of our "say-on-pay" vote, we are conducting such vote annually.
+This vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers and the philosophy, policies and practices described in this proxy statement

 Our compensation policies are designed to align our key executives' compensation with both our business objectives and the interests of our stockholders.
-We also seek to provide compensation policies that attract, motivate and retain key executives who are critical to our success.
+We also seek to provide compensation policies that attract, motivate and retain key executives who are critical to our success

-We recommend that our stockholders review the application of our compensation philosophy and the elements of compensation provided to each named executive officer as reflected in the discussion and tables included in the "2020 Executive Compensation" section of this proxy statement.
+We recommend that our stockholders review the application of our compensation philosophy and the elements of compensation provided to each named executive officer as reflected in the discussion and tables included in the "2021 Executive Compensation" section of this proxy statement.